Providers

 ℹ️ Note

-When no provider option is supplied, Starkli falls back to using the sequencer gateway provider for the goerli-1 network.
+When no provider option is supplied, Starkli falls back to using the sepolia network.
+If the network is not already defined, a free RPC vendor is used.

 Once you have a URL to a JSON-RPC endpoint, you can use it via the --rpc <URL> option for commands that expect it.
 For example: